 When Do Babies Start to See Color?

 Babies start to see color around 8 weeks of age.
+What color do babies see first?
 Red usually appears first, followed by green, blue, and yellow.
 Around 4 to 5 months, infants develop the ability to see the full spectrum of colors.

 This timeline may vary slightly for each child, but it marks a key phase in sensory and cognitive growth.
 During this time, visual stimulation from colorful surroundings can support learning and brain development.